Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Nonlinear Least-Squares Analysis

+Now, we consider a full nonlinear least-squares problem where we estimate vehicle mass, drag, and rolling resistance coefficient.
+Simultaneous estimation of these three parameters is a more complicated process.
+By deriving analytic expressions for the Fisher information matrix, we can design simulation studies which replicate the conditions we found ideal in the previous section.
+In this section, we show that the effects which improve estimation accuracy for the full (i.e. 3 parameter) problem are similar to those we found in the previous section, where we only estimate vehicle mass and drag coefficient.
+In the following section, we also show experimentalvalidation of our analytic Fisher information matrix which reveals strong correlation between $C_d$ and $-\mu$ sensitivities, which likely explains the agreement between our results in both cases.

 As described in Section III, our format of Fisher information utilizes expressions for the sensitivity of vehicle velocity with respect perturbations in vehicle mass, drag coefficient, and rolling resistance coefficient parameters.
+Namely, we adopt equations (\ref{itheta}-\ref{itheta2}) exactly.
 In this section, analytic expressions for the sensitivity of vehicle velocity with respect to perturbation in vehicle mass, $C_d$, and $\mu$ parameters are derived.
+Then, we assemble the full Fisher information matrix via (\ref{itheta}).

 Subsection 4.1 details our derivation of the nominal longitudinal velocity trajectory, and subsection 4.2 describes our analytic derivations for the sensitivity expressions.
 Subsection 4.3 demonstrates the accuracy of our analytic expressions through relevant simulation and experimentation.